 Social & Community Projects Are Easy to Start But Hard to Master

 There are many things you can do to help peoples lives: You could try addressing big society issues through a social project such as providing information or advice to help people live more healthily.
-Or you could choose to focus on a specific problem in a particular community with a community project.
+Or you could choose to focus on a specific local problem with people directly in a community project.
 Such as volunteering your time to help local homeless people get employment.
 Or alternatively starting a social enterprise that helps older people to use technology.
 This guide is here to help you make the biggest positive social impact you can.

 About this Guide